buanzo/hume/README.md

 ## Weird future concepts

 * Signed script verification (imagine, the script is created, signed, hume checks the signature and executes/notifies if signature does not verify)

 * Of course, authentication and authorization will need to be implemented.

+* task templates: imagine this: 'hume template get wordpress_backup': You get a wordpress_backup bash script that's only the required hume tasknames, required informational stages.
+All comments.
+You just write the script to follow the devops pattern.

+* watchdog command: 'This task needs to run daily' -> cron failed?  no hume command that lets the watchdog now it is effectively running daily.

 But first lets make a useful, working prototype.